Team

 Irene Valori

-Irene is currently working on the Trust and Touch project, to investigate the role of affective touch in promoting interpersonal trust in technology-mediated human-to-human exchanges or human-machine interactions.
-Her research aims to explore individual differences in tactile emotional vocabulary (how do people use and perceive touch that conveys different emotional meanings?), with a focus on differences related to developmental trajectories, culture, and gender. https://ceti.one/irenevalori/
+Irene has expertise in developmental and clinical psychology.
+She completed her Master's and PhD studies at the University of Padua, Italy, focusing on the perceptual, motor and cognitive aspects of people's interaction with virtual environments.
+Her previous work focused on the potential of VR to promote child development and to support individuals with neurodevelopmental disorders such as autism and ADHD.
+She is a member of the Chair of Acoustics and Haptics at TU Dresden and the Centre for Tactile Internet with Human-in-the-Loop (CeTI).
+Irene is currently working on the Trust and Touch project, which aims to investigate the role of affective touch in fostering interpersonal trust in technology-mediated human-to-human exchanges or human-machine interactions.
+Her research aims to explore individual differences in tactile emotional vocabulary (how do people use and perceive touch that conveys different emotional meanings?), focusing on differences related to developmental trajectories, culture and gender.

 - Expertise: Developmental psychologist